 Wheel Bearing Noise

-Diagnosing Wheel Bearing noise can be difficult because the sound is so similar to cupped or knobby off-road tire tread patterns.
+Diagnosing Wheel Bearing noise can be difficult because the sound is similar to cupped or knobby off-road tire tread patterns.
 Each results in a growling noise that increases with speed.
 There are several ways to tell the difference.

 Wheel Bearing Diagnosis